JamesHertz/ipfs-tests/README.md

 # ipfs-tests
 This repository was used to get the experimental results for the **Upgradable DHT design evaluation** paper (soon to be published).
-Here is a short description a short description of what is in this in this repo:
+Here is a short description of what is in this in this repo:
-- folder *scripts* - here are the scripts used to build the binaries, generate the images and run the experiments, a process that is described in: ...
+- folder *scripts* - here are the scripts used to build the binaries, generate the images and run the [experiments](#experiments), a process that is described in: ...
 - folder *images*  - there are the Dockerfile and scripts used inside the containers
-- folder *repos*   - it has git submodules of git repositories (those are explained in ... ) used to generate the binaries of IPFS with different versions of the DHT.
+- folder *repos*   - it has git submodules of git repositories used to generate the binaries of IPFS with different versions of the DHT.
+- folder *parser* - has a not completed parser for the file to the experiment.
+The parser generates a set of data stores with all the data from the experiment, such as each node type and its CIDs.
+This allows to anyone later output whatever information its interested in a convenient way.
+- file *.env* - this one has the parameters for the experiment, such as its duration (including the 5 minutes waited by the clients before resolving), the number of nodes, the number of CIDs per node, and directories path, etc...

 # Repositores
 To make this experiment possible, there was a need to change the IPFS repo, along with Libp2p, the Kademilia DHT, and the Kbuckets (the routing table) datastore.
 Here are the links to those: